Transcript: Mediating Radiation Exposure from Airline Travel

 Doctors appear to be causing tens of thousands of cancers with CT scans; dentists may be causing a few brain tumors with dental X-rays.
-What about these new-fangled airport full-body scanners that use so-called backscatter technology to reduce X-ray exposure?
+What about the new-fangled airport full-body scanners, that use so-called backscatter technology to reduce X-ray exposure?
 A thousand times less radiation exposure than a chest X-ray, though they’re still being phased out.
-In fact you may get 100 times more radiation during the flight every hour, just because you’re so high up in the atmosphere and exposed to more cosmic rays.
+In fact, you may get a hundred times more radiation just during the flight every hour, just because you’re so high up in the atmosphere, and exposed to more cosmic rays.

-High dietary antioxidant intakes are associated with decreased DNA damage in airline pilots.
+“High dietary antioxidant intakes are associated with decreased [DNA damage] in airline pilots.”
 Note the word dietary.
-Antioxidant supplements didn't work.
+Antioxidant supplements did not work.
 No benefit was found for those taking multivitamins, vitamin C pills, or vitamin E pills.
-But those getting the most vitamin C from food saw a significant decrease in DNA damage, B carotene from food, cryptoxanthin from food, lutein zeaxanthin from food.
+But, those getting the most vitamin C from food saw a significant decrease in DNA damage; beta-carotene from food; cryptoxanthin from food; lutein zeaxanthin from food.
 These are all phytonutrients, of course, so when they say food, they really mean plants.

-And all this time I’d been packing kale chips on planes as a snack just because they’re so lightweight, but now I know their dual purpose.
-These findings suggest that a diet consisting of a variety of fruit and vegetables that provide a natural source of these antioxidants as well as other potential protective factors may offer the best protection against cumulative DNA damage associated with ionizing radiation exposure.
-Our results may be applicable to flight crews, astronauts, and frequent flyers in the general population.
+And, all this time, I’d been packing kale chips on planes as a snack just because they’re so lightweight.
+But, now I know their dual purpose.
+“These findings suggest that a diet consisting of a variety of fruit and vegetables that provide a natural source of these antioxidants as well as other potential protective factors may offer the best protection against cumulative DNA damage associated with [ionizing radiation] exposure.
+Our results may be applicable to flight crews…, astronauts in space flight, and frequent flyers in the general population.”